 - Proof of residency

 - Transcripts/school records

 - Immunization or immunization/health/medical/physical records

 - Proof of guardianship

-- Birth Certificate
+- · Birth Certificate

-- Unpaid schoolfees
+- Unpaid school fees

 - Lack of clothing that conforms to dress code

 - Any factor related to the student's living situation

 Unaccompanied youth may either enroll themselves or be enrolled by a parent, non-parent caretaker, older sibling, or local liaison.

-If there is a dispute regarding the educational placement of a homeless student, or if the school denies child, youth, or unaccompanied youth homeless status, then a written notice of explanation of such decision shall be promptly provided to the parent/guarding of the child, or to the youth, if unaccompanied by a parent/guardian.
+If there is a dispute regarding the educational placement of a homeless student, or is the school denies child, youth, or unaccompanied youth homeless status, then a written notice of explanation of such decision shall be promptly provided to the parent/guarding of the child, or to the youth, if unaccompanied by a parent/guardian.
 Such notice shall be in a language the parent/guardian or unaccompanied youth can understand, shall include a description of how to dispute the decision, and shall include a summary of the dispute resolution process.
 In addition, the school shall promptly refer the parent/guardian or unaccompanied youth to the North Star Charter School homeless liaison, who shall carry out the dispute resolution process within ten (10) business days.
 The parent/guardian shall be referred to the North Star Charter School homeless liaison that shall advise the parent/guardian of the child's rights, assist in carrying out the dispute resolution process.
 With respect to unaccompanied youth, the liaison shall ensure the same access to the dispute resolution process.
-During the dispute resolution process, the child, youth, or unaccompanied youth shall be immediately enrolled or continue enrollment in the school of choice local attendance Enrollmentshallincludealleducationalservicesforwhichthestudentiseligible, suchasattending classes and full participation by such student in all school activities.
+During the dispute resolution process, the child, youth, or unaccompanied youth shall be immediately enrolled or continue enrollment in the school of choice (school of origin or local attendance area).

+Enrollment shall include all educational services for which the student is eligible, such as attending classes and full participation by such student in all school activities.
 If agreement cannot be reached between the parties regarding the educational placement or enrollment status of the student, then the school shall promptly seek further assistance from the State Coordinator of Homeless Education to review and determine within ten (10) business days how the student's best interests will be served.
 All interested parties will be expeditiously informed of the State's determination in writing.
 The decision of the State Department of Education shall constitute final resolution.